flutter/website/flutter-for-ios.md

 ## How do I layout my widgets?
 Where is my Storyboard?

-In iOS, you may use a Storyboard file to organise your views and set constraints, or set your constraints programmatically within your view controllers.
+In iOS, you may use a Storyboard file to organize your views and set constraints, or set your constraints programmatically within your view controllers.
 In Flutter, you declare your layouts within code, by composing the layout tree.